 This is our collection of music videos that go with our songs.
 You can alternate between watching the video and listening to the song depending on how much screen time your kids have already had that day ;) The videos are great because they are very visual, include the lyrics and are designed so that children can deduce the meaning of the song lyrics through the context of the video.
 Remember that you can slow down the speed of the video, which is a great idea for younger learners or beginners.

-These weekly Spanish classes are designed to help families get the most out of the program.
-Each week on Tuesdays and Thursdays we’ll publish pre-recorded classes on the website in the tutorials section.
+These tutorials and summer camp Spanish classes are designed to help families get the most out of the program.
 Each class will have tips on how to prepare your kids in the description of that class and the 2 classes will build on each other.
 Please make sure that your kids watch the related songs/videos before attending the class and remember that they can watch the class more than once or rewind if they need something clarified.
-The reason we pre-record these classes is to make sure that we can offer the best quality possible and to give families and users the flexibility to use these classes when it works best for them.
 During the classes your kids will explore the topic, cover vocabulary and meaning, practice pronunciation, see frequently used grammar structures and will be lead through the related worksheets and online games so that they understand how to use them and can either complete them during the class or after the class has finished.
 The classes are fun and throughout the class they will be asked to participate in different ways.

 Each topic has a related worksheet that should be completed after the kids have listened to the song, watched the video, and are familiar with the topic.
 The worksheets start out with easier activities and slowly progress to be more complex.
 We’ve designed them this way so that there are activities for everyone!
 If this is the first time your child is learning Spanish don’t worry if they can’t complete the entire worksheet, in fact we’d recommend that they start with the simpler exercises (matching, coloring, alphabet soup, filling in the blank) but save the other activities for a later date.
 Remember that we also have games that vary in difficulty and are accesible to a wide range of levels (we’ll talk more about games below).
 A question that we get a lot is if we have translations of the worksheets.
 We do not, but there are some great resources like DeepL that you can use to help translate.
 We know that for some parents it’s overwhelming to do the worksheets, but remember that you can color the lyrics pages, get context from the videos and a lot of the activities are “easy” and would only require you to look up a few words - which is a great skill you can teach your kids!
 Even if you don’t take full advantage of the worksheets, don’t worry because the songs, videos and games are already an amazing way to get your kids listening to and speaking (singing) in Spanish and enjoying it - which is the most important part!